 Senior Principal Consultant

-Using strategic planning, Alvin has implemented multiple systems and programs in business retail locations, including PDI/Enterprise, PDI/RMS, JDA, fuel pricing, time and attendance, labor scheduling, help desk, document imaging, workflow, enterprise data warehouse, and point of sales systems.
-He has been responsible for overseeing all IT operations: IT strategy, project management, retail systems, enterprise architecture, application development, help desk, and price book.
-Alvin has extensive experience in mergers and acquisitions (M&A) and was responsible for planning the transition of all systems for numerous M&A activities while at The Pantry.
+During his career, Alvin has served in several senior IT management positions operating The Pantry and Quick Stop Food Stores in the Mid-Atlantic region.
+Alvin served as CIO/VP of IT, Director of Network Systems Development, as well as Director of Enterprise Applications Systems.
+Through strategic planning, Alvin has implemented multiple systems and programs in business retail locations, including PDI/Enterprise, PDI/RMS, JDA, fuel pricing, time and attendance, labor scheduling, help desk, document imaging, workflow, enterprise data warehouse, and point of sales systems.
+He has extensive experience in mergers and acquisitions (M&A) and was responsible for planning the transition of all systems for numerous M&A activities while at The Pantry.

 Helpdesk & Customer Service, Systems Support, Payments, IT Systems Training & ImplementationBiography

-Bert Parham, Business & IT Analyst, has over 10 years of experience working in the IT, Technology, Analytics and Helpdesk fields, across multiple industries.
-He has used his experience in training and customer service to build, lead and position high performing teams that improve the customer experience, meet customer deliverables, drive strategic initiatives and deliver a competitive advantage.
+Bert Parham brings his experience in the IT, technology, analytics, and helpdesk fields—across multiple industries—to Impact 21 client engagements.
+His expertise in training and customer service allows him to build, lead, and position high performing teams to improve customer experience, meet customer deliverables, drive strategic initiatives, and deliver a competitive advantage.

-Since joining Impact 21, Bert has worked on a large-scale customer engagement and payments project working with multiple companies and internal workstreams to launch new products to the convenience channel.
-As a business and IT analyst, Bert supported the client on every facet of the project, including working with internal workstreams to integrate activities and ensure completion of deliverables.
-He also led multiple workstream meetings, tracking of action items and development of internal senior level updates.
+Since joining Impact 21, Bert has worked on a large-scale customer engagement and payments project, working with multiple companies and internal workstreams to launch new products to the convenience channel.
+As a business and IT analyst, Bert supported the client on every facet of the project, working with internal workstreams to integrate activities and ensure completion of deliverables.
+He also led multiple workstream meetings, tracked action items, and developed internal senior level updates.
+Bert also worked with the Impact Content Management team and led the development of an end-to-end process for Support Management.
+He has also worked on solution sourcing projects focusing on service desk implementation and a billing software system replacement.

-Prior to joining Impact 21, Bert worked in the education field for a major university’s Analytics & Technologies area in the Customer Service Desk and Project Management Offices (PMO).
-In his latest role, Bert supervised a staff of 15 and was responsible for hiring, on-boarding, training, scheduling and performance management for the Tier 2 Customer Support Center.
-He was successful in implementing a Tier 2 responsibilities matrix that reduced call abandon rates by 5%, reduced SLAs breaches to 0% and improved request fulfillment.
+Prior to Impact 21, Bert worked for a major university’s Analytics & Technologies area of the Customer Service Desk and Project Management Offices (PMO).
+Bert supervised staff and conducted hiring, on-boarding, training, scheduling, and performance management for the Tier 2 Customer Support Center.
+He successfully implemented a Tier 2 responsibilities matrix—reducing call abandon rates and SLAs breaches—and improved request fulfillment.
 He also launched a new Knowledge base and Help website to utilize Knowledge Centered Support principles.

 Customer Loyalty, Marketing, Payment Systems, Marketing TechnologyBiography

 Bill has successfully executed customer strategies throughout North America & Latin American markets as well as in the EU and Asia Pacific regions.
-A summary client list includes brands in every customer facing vertical market; Aeroplan, American Express, ArcLight Cinemas, Badgeville, Bright Horizons Family Solutions, Caribbean Airlines, Emerson Ecologics, ExxonMobil, FIS Global, JM Family & Associates, La Quinta Hotels, MasterCard, Phillips 66, Scotiabank, and Visa.
+As founder and President of Hanifin Loyalty, Bill’s client list included brands in every customer facing vertical market; Aeroplan, American Express, ArcLight Cinemas, Badgeville, Bright Horizons Family Solutions, Caribbean Airlines, Emerson Ecologics, ExxonMobil, FIS Global, JM Family & Associates, La Quinta Hotels, MasterCard, Phillips 66, Scotiabank, and Visa.

 Bill is a co-founder of the Customer Strategy Network, an international consortium of customer loyalty and CRM professionals.
 This group owns the TheWiseMarketer.com, publishes LoyaltyTruth.com, and operates the Loyalty Academy, an educational program for business people seeking a professional certification in Loyalty Marketing.